luminovang/documentation/database/connection.md

 ### constructor

-Initializes the Connection class constructor based on configuration in the .env file.
+Initializes the Connection class constructor based on configuration in the `ENV` file.

 ```php
 new Connection()
 ```

-* The constructor method is **final**.

 **Throws:**